The spirit of holiday cheer encourages us towards generosity, and toy drives are a great way to help kids get into the giving.

 - Ronald McDonald House near UChicago Medicine Comer Children’s Hospital

 This not-for-profit agency serves as connection between families and businesses who have new toys and books to donate and the children that need them most.
 They do accept used video games.
 They are in need of many items this holiday season.
 This local charity donates to the southside of Chicago neighborhoods.
-Please see the wish list here.
+Please see the wish list for specific donations requests.

 This organization serves St. Charles and portions of Wayne, Wasco, Elburn, West Chicago, South Elgin, Campton Hills, and unincorporated Kane County.
 Big Hearts of Fox Valley NFP is a 501c3 nonprofit organization dedicated to brightening the lives of children whose families are experiencing a financial hardship.
-Their individual wish lists are all spoken for, but they were still in need of certain items; check out the Other Ways to Help section on this page.
+Their individual wish lists are all spoken for, but you can still check out their Items Needed section of their website to make other contributions.

 This local nonprofit begins collecting toys the weekend of Thanksgiving at collection boxes in the lobbies of select local fire stations, police stations, and businesses.
 Beginning in early December, they distribute the toys to families in need.
 Check back at their website for this year’s list of locations closer to Thanksgiving.